top of page

 Card et al (2015) Inference on Causal Effects in a Generalized Regression Kink Design

-Card et al (2016) Regression Kink Design Theory and Practice
+Card et al (2016) Regression Kink Design: Theory and Practice

 Paper Report: He, Wang, and Zhang (2020) Watering Down Environmental Regulation in China

-Week 11: Standard Errors’ Issues Slides
+Week 11: Standard Errors’ Issues Slides Handout

 Why and how to cluster standard errors, design-based uncertainty